crazy-max/ftpgrab/README.md

 * [mail](http://linux.die.net/man/1/mail) is optional if you do not fill EMAIL_LOG.
 * [md5sum](http://en.wikipedia.org/wiki/Md5sum) is required.
 * [wget](http://en.wikipedia.org/wiki/Wget) >= 1.12 is required.
+* [sqlite3](http://linux.die.net/man/1/sqlite3) is optional if you do not fill MD5_METHOD with sqlite3.

 ## Installation